Zichang23/BayesianCardiology/README.md

 Two methods were used to check the convergence of Markov chains for Model 1 and Model 2: trace plot and Gelman-Rubin diagnostic.

+Trace plots for each parameter are shown below, indicating convergence of all three chains for each parameter in both models.

 <img src="docs/trace.png" width="450" />

+The Gelman-Rubin diagnostic checks if the chains have mixed well, with values below 1.1 showing good convergence.
+The gelman.diag function calculates this for each chain and all chains together.
+Table below shows a point estimate of 1 and a 95% confidence interval close to 1, along with a multivariate value of 1, indicating the chains are well mixed.

+Figure below shows the diagnostic plots, where the convergence measure drops near 1 for all chains.
+To avoid bias from the first 1000 iterations, it’s better to increase the number of burn-in iterations.

 #### 4.3 Model Comparison